 Shiramizu Amidado

-Shiramizu Amidado (白水阿弥陀堂, Shiramizu Amidadō), a historic temple in Iwaki City, was built in 1160 by a member of the influential Fujiwara clan.
-Recognized as Fukushima Prefecture's only national treasure in 1952, it is especially notable for its rare and partially preserved Pure Land garden.
-This garden, a popular style during the Heian Period, is designed to reflect the Buddhist vision of the Pure Land paradise.
-With its tranquil pond, islands, and pavilions, it remains one of the few surviving examples of this garden style, offering a glimpse into Japan's rich cultural heritage.
+Shiramizu Amidado (白水阿弥陀堂, Shiramizu Amidadō), a historic temple located in Iwaki City, was established in 1160 by a member of the powerful Fujiwara clan.
+Recognized as Fukushima Prefecture’s only national treasure in 1952, this temple stands out for its remarkable and partially preserved Pure Land garden, a rare example of this style in Japan.
+The garden, which was popular during the Heian Period, is designed to represent the Buddhist vision of the Pure Land paradise, featuring a tranquil pond, islands, and pavilions that evoke a sense of peace and spirituality.
+It remains one of the few surviving examples of this traditional garden style, providing visitors with a fascinating window into Japan’s rich cultural and religious heritage.

 Hours and Fees